particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 It is intended for use with the B504e (LTE Cat 1 NorAm) and B524 (LTE Cat 1 EMEAA) to provide network connectivity to the Raspberry Pi using [tethering](reference/device-os/tethering/).

-It provides a pass-through Raspberry Pi 40-pin expansion HAT connector to allow use with additional HATs.
+The M-HAT provides a pass-through Raspberry Pi 40-pin expansion HAT connector to allow use with additional HATs.

 - [B504e datasheet](/reference/datasheets/b-series/b504-datasheet/)
 - [B524 datasheet](/reference/datasheets/b-series/b524-b523-datasheet/)
 - [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/)

+If you are using additional Raspberry Pi HATs, you will typically stack them on top of the M-HAT.

+If you are using a PoE (Power over Ethernet) HAT, it must go directly against the Raspberry Pi, underneath the M-HAT.
+This is because PoE has a separate 4-pin connector that directly plugs into to a header next to the Ethernet jack in addition to accessing the 40-pin HAT connector.

+Other pass-through HATs could be used below the M-HAT, if they fit and have appropriate stand-offs so the M-HAT remains secure, as well.

 ## Diagram